 Tenant engagement software can incorporate all these communication features while providing forums for tenants to share information such as ride shares or events.
 Apps can provide building information like floor plans and emergency alerts.

-In an increasingly competitive real estate market, building owners must look to technological advances to give them an edge.
+In an increasingly competitive real estate market, the Commercial Property Managers at Buttonwood say that building owners must look to technological advances to give them an edge.
 Investing in the latest technologies such as access control security will help to secure high caliber tenants.

 If you have any questions about commercial security and access control planning, please reach out to our experts today for a free consultation.